 Another and perhaps more accurate indicator of a school’s market power is their draw rate.
 It’s calculated by dividing the yield rate by their actual admit rate.

 When a school understands their yield rate, they can better predict tuition revenue, housing availability, and the number of courses that can be offered that year.
 If they enroll too many students, they could run out of on-campus housing options.
 If they don’t enroll enough, they lose tuition and housing revenue and may have to cancel some classes due to low enrollment.

 Schools with a higher yield rate don’t need to admit as many students in order to fill their incoming class size.
 These schools can be seen as more selective and often have a reputation of higher academic standards.
 For example, Harvard’s yield rate is 85% and as a result, their admit rate is only 3.43%.

-Since the start of the pandemic, students have been applying to more colleges than ever before (as many as 20 applications per student).
+In the last few years students have been applying to more colleges than ever before (as many as 20 applications per student).
 This means the yield rate has become harder for schools to predict.
 The result?
 Colleges are now using wait lists as a way to manage their yield/enrollment.